zachmccabe/beijing/docs/my_bag.md

 #### Coffee

 Any leftover space in my bag is stuffed with sachets of Starbucks VIA instant coffee or its equivalent.
-You know why.

 #### Comfortable feet